advanced-computer-lab-2023/Ragel-w-6-setat-Pharmacy/README.md

 TODO

 ## Installation
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
-See `How To Use` for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system.
 1. Click on `code` -> `Download ZIP`
 2. Extract the zip file and open it in visual studio code.
 3. Navigate to the `server` folder using the terminal and run the following command: